ipz29/Shelly2-5plycase/README.md

 As I have a laser cutter that works well on plywood I'm creating a layer-based case to be used to prevent short circuits on the Shelly connectors once they are scattered all around in the house.

-This project is based on  https://www.thingiverse.com/thing:4145592
+This project was originally based on https://www.thingiverse.com/thing:4145592, but due to some issues to convert .stl files to .svg, so I moved to another project as template to create the ply container.
+The new reference is https://www.thingiverse.com/thing:4804216

 I hope this design will be helpful for you, if so drop me a beer :-)